ITOCHU Group’s Compliance System

 On-Site Compliance Training

 In addition, Group companies implemented their own compliance training programs for officers and employees as appropriate for their operational formats.
-In FY2018, on-site training was also provided by the Headquarters for officers and employees of major Group companies for a total of 7,400 people from 95 companies in Japan.
-Training was also provided to 1000 people from 75 group companies at major overseas blocs in FY2017.
+In FY2020, on-site training was also provided by the Headquarters for officers and employees of major Group companies for a total of about 10,800 people from 85 companies in Japan.
+Training was also provided to about 1,450 people from 51 group companies at major overseas blocs in FY2020.
 We also distribute the Compliance Handbook to all employees.
 This handbook provides advice on compliance for each potential work setting (in Q&A format) and advises what actions to take in order to prevent corruption.
 We also conduct separate programs of finely-tuned education and training for each employee layer that are based on actual cases, including training for new recruits, manager training, training for Group company officers and training prior to overseas assignments.

 Compliance Awareness Survey